studyingChristianity/symbols/*journal.md

+# Wed, 11/5/2025

+Money laundering is the process of illegally concealing the origin of money obtained from illicit activities, such as drug trafficking, corruption, and embezzlement, and converting it into a seemingly legitimate source.
+In simple terms, it involves taking "dirty money" and making it appear as if it was earned legitimately.
+This process is often used by criminal enterprises to hide their funds and is subject to various legal offenses designed to prevent and prosecute such activities.

+United Healthcare is a criminal enterprise.

 # Tue, 11/4/2025: Election day.

 ナルシ族 keeps working toward their missionaries.
 Their kind from other parts of the world come see them.